 Sadly miniatures can suffer from the effects of evaporation over time.
 A good fill level is ideal.
 A lower fill level will affect the value of any bottle.
 However experienced bidders already know what levels to expect from different bottles so a mini with a low level could still attract high bids.

 We may not accept submissions if the liquid in a bottle has ‘turned’ in some way.
-For instance if a whisky is cloudy or a liqueur has curdled.
+For instance if a whisky is cloudy.